cscucf/cscucf.github.io/people.md

 **Pia Nelson (President)**
 ![Papa John's Face](/assets/papajohn.jpg)
 Pia Nelson is a Senior at UCF, majoring in Computer Science and minoring in Psychology.
 Her research interests include cognitive science, human-computer interaction and human behavior.
-She would like to live in a van, exploring the mountains of Canada. <br/><br/>
+She would like to pursue a career in User Experience Research and one day live in a van, exploring the mountains of Canada. <br/><br/>

 **[Bryan Medina (Vice-President)](https://bjmedina.github.io/)**